Classical simulation and quantum resource theory of non-Gaussian optics: Phase-sensitive simulator for Gaussian states and operations

 \section{Phase-sensitive simulator for Gaussian states and operations}

+First, we consider the simulation when all states and operations are Gaussians.
+The task is to compute the Born probability of obtaining a sample $x$ while performing heterodyne detection of the Gaussian state $\ket{G}$

-In this section, we construct a phase-sensitive simulator for Gaussian states and operations.
-It is well known that Gaussian states and operations are classically simulatable efficiently.
-However, the issue is that the conventional functioning of the Gaussian simulator as summarized in Sec.~\ref{sec:Gaussian} is based on the covariance matrix formalism and thus does not compute global phases.
-By contrast, for our non-Gaussian simulator, we need to exploit a Gaussian simulator that keeps track of the phases, which we will develop here inspired by Ref.~\cite{Bravyi2017complexity}.
+In principle, this can easily be computed using the covariance formalism, as it is well known that Gaussian states and operations are classically simulable efficiently.

+However, the issue is that the conventional way of simulating Gaussians as summarized in Sec.~\ref{sec:background} is based on the covariance matrix formalism and thus does not compute global phases.
+By contrast, for our non-Gaussian simulator, as we will see later, we need to exploit a Gaussian simulator that keeps track of the phases, which we will develop here inspired by Ref.~\cite{Bravyi2017complexity}.
 A more in-depth derivation can be found in Appendix~\ref{ap:innerproduct}.